 Researchers from the Northwestern University, the University of Chicago and the Illinois Medical District are charged at internal rates as all UIC users.
 All other users can access services but at an external academic or external non-academic rate.

-All users must register their funds by generating an RRCAN before requesting service or scheduling equipment usage.
+All users must register their funds before requesting service or scheduling equipment usage.

 All users are responsible for their own laboratory safety training to be current during each use of the core facilities.

 For occasional users we are able to offer full service.
 Fill in the Service Request Form and once approved send us your specimens with any relevant publications, protocols or information, and we will do the rest!
 (NOTE: Prices quoted are for internal UIC users).

 Typical service charges for an entire experiment from cells, tissue, or bulk material to final TEM/STEM data are typically $751-$1534.
 TEM/STEM of powder specimens may be cheaper ($247-$1030).
 SEM experiments are typically $92-$493.
 Additional techniques such as microanalysis, in-situ heating or cooling, atomic resolution imaging or multi stage specimen preparation may add to these charges.
 Service specimen preparation is charged at $63.00/hr and microscope time at $91.80/hr ($107.40 for ARM200CF).
 Electron Microscopy Service staff will be able to give you a better estimate based on the information you give on the Service Request Form.

 For Life Science Transmission Electron Microscopy please get in touch with Figen Seiler.